wallnerryan/pxdocs-backup/content/use-px-backup/backup-stateful-applications/elasticsearch.md

       path.repo: ["/usr/share/elasticsearch/backups"]
 ```

 Elasticsearch can also create a snapshot repository to store index snapshots produced by the internal snapshot and restore API.
-For this, the above template uses a Portworx shared volume and named `elasticsearch-backups` to create a shared filesystem across all Elasticsearch nodes to be used to store the index snapshots.
+For this, the above template uses a Portworx shared volume and named `elasticsearch-backups` to create a shared file-system across all Elasticsearch nodes to be used to store the index snapshots.

 ## Installation